kevinyswong/kevinyswong.github.io/index.md

   the Romans, whose ancient heritage seems to have appeal only when it is far and long gone!
 And in another century, the originators of the Renaissance!

-  In this rapid swelling immigrants in the cities, how can it be that anyone could harbor decidedly negative views towards them?
+  In this rapid swelling of immigrants in the cities, how can it be that anyone could harbor decidedly negative views towards them?
 It is not nativism and resistance that amounts to the country's default position on immigrants!
 It is not that we must hold a magnifying glass against a the needle in the haystack to convince ourselves of any welcoming illusion!
-In fact, the needle has surfaced before
-  us: we find one sympathetic view in 1913, when Philander Claxton, then the Commissioner of Education, wrote a letter to the Secretary of the Interior:
+In fact, the needle has surfaced before us: we find one sympathetic view in 1913, when Philander Claxton, then the Commissioner of Education, wrote a letter to the Secretary of the Interior:
   <blockquote>
   To the people of no other country is the problem of the education of immigrants of so much importance as to the people of the United States.
 No other country